Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 Where can I meet with my Mentor?

-It is up to you and your Mentor to decide how, when and where you want to pursue your mentoring partnership.
-It is likely that most of your communication will occur by phone or electronically.
+You and your Mentor should decide how, when and where you want to pursue your mentoring partnership.
+It is likely that most of your communication will occur electronically or by phone.
 We recommend that some supports occur through video conference or in-person.

 How much time should I spend on mentoring?